react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `header`

 React Element or a function that given `HeaderProps` returns a React Element, to display as a header.
-Setting to `null` hides header.

 #### `headerVisible`